Who loves skiing and snowboarding? Who would love to ski Japan and it’s amazing peaks of powder?

 Skiing Hakuba Goryu and Hakuba 47

 I was told by locals that the best resorts were these two, so I didn’t waste to much time exploring every ski field.
-Plus you know what it is like when you have a family, you can’t be gone all day like some of these lucky couples who just hang out all day without any parenting duties.
+Plus you know what it is like when you have a family.
+You can’t be gone all day.

 - Wake up at 6.30am in -4 degrees get dressed in ski gear, make sure I didn’t have too many layers on because once skiing you seem to get really hot!